FEMALE BREAST REDUCTION

 - Individuals who have heavy breasts that droop significantly, with downward pointing nipples and areolas

 - Breasts that are not equal in size and are too large

-- Individuals who have rashes and/or infection affecting the skin trapped underneath one’s breasts
+- Individuals who have rashes and/or infection affecting the skin trapped underneath their breasts

 - Individuals who are unable to participate in athletic/physical activities due to their breast size

-Breast reduction surgery is when the skin along with breast tissue and fat are removed to create smaller, shapelier breasts.
+Breast reduction surgery is when the skin, along with breast tissue and fat, are removed to create smaller, shapelier breasts.
 There are a few incision options your plastic surgeon can use when performing breast reduction surgery.
-The first incision option would be a keyhole or lollipop shaped pattern incision around the areola and vertically down to the breast crease.
+The first incision option is a keyhole or lollipop shaped pattern incision around the areola and vertically down to the breast crease.
 The other incision option is an inverted T or anchor-shaped incision pattern.

 Length of Surgery

-Breast reduction surgery take between 3 -5 hours.
+Breast reduction surgery typically takes between three to five hours.

 Recovery, Risks and Results